mrobert3456/ReactRickAndMorty/README.md

 To start the development server run:
 `npm start`

-To run the application with nginx run:
+To run the application with nginx on `localhost:8080` run:
 `docker compose up`

 To deploy the application with `minikube` run the following commands: